NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ The smooth loop feature was not working properly.
 ♦ A new message will be displayed if you already have a smooth loop based on current settings instead of a warning.
 ♦ It was not possible to set the app to start with Windows.
 ♦ A settings migration issue from 2.31 to newer version was fixed.
+♦ It was not possible to export as PSD.

 ### Known Bugs: